 |Year||Domestic Relations Caseload||Total Statewide Caseload|

 West Virginia’s Circuit Courts are the highest trial courts in the state and courts of general jurisdiction.
 They are authorized to hear both civil and criminal issues.
-West Virginia has 31 Circuit Courts with seventy-five judges presiding.
+The Mountain State has 31 Circuit Courts with seventy-five judges presiding.
 The types of cases found in Circuit Courts are tort cases, civil cases of more than $7,500, exclusive probate/estate cases, mental health issues, civil appeals, domestic relations cases, exclusive felonies, misdemeanors, criminal appeals, and juvenile matters.
 Circuit Courts are just below the Supreme Court in terms of authority and jurisdiction, and they are part of West Virginia’s unified justice system.

 West Virginia’s Magistrate Courts are the lowest trial courts in the state and limited jurisdiction courts.
 These courts, although at the bottom of the judiciary pyramid, see more cases than any other in the state.
 These courts hear small claims cases of up to $5,000, civil issues including protective orders, misdemeanor cases, preliminary hearings for felonies and serious crimes, juvenile matters, and traffic infractions.
 Magistrate Courts are the “people’s court” because most people will have contact with the court system here.
 Also, most cases in Magistrate Courts will be self-represented.
-West Virginia has 158 magistrates, with at least two per county and as many as ten in some counties.
+This state has 158 magistrates, with at least two per county and as many as ten in some counties.

 In November of 2000, the state Legislature approved an amendment to split Family Courts off as their own entity.
 They sit below Circuit Courts and above Magistrate Courts on the pyramid structure.
 These courts hear all types of cases related to families in crisis.
 The types of cases include divorce, separation, child support, child abuse and neglect, annulment, palimony, paternity, termination of parental rights, and other domestic situation cases.
 West Virginia has forty-seven Family Court judges across twenty-seven circuits.
 Appeals from these cases will go to either Circuit Courts or directly to the Supreme Court.